Sasson Somekh: Publishing

-In 2005, Somekh was awarded the Israel Prize, for Middle Eastern studies.

-Autobiography
+Autobiography: Bagdad Yesterday

 At the age of 70, Somekh wrote the first volume of his autobiography, Baghdad, Yesterday: The Making of an Arab Jew.
 The book was published in Hebrew and has been translated into Arabic, English and Turkish.
 In the book he describes his life as a Jewish child and teenager in Baghdad during the first 17 years of his life.
 He speaks of being a secular Jewish child from a secular Jewish home.
 He shows that the educated middle class that achieved prominence in the 1930s and '40s was the main influence on the norms of life in the Jewish community.
 Also, he depicts the Jews of Iraq enjoying neighborly relations with their Muslim neighbors - perhaps not idyllic but of mutual respect.